ruoso/u5e/README.md

 count and measure it.
 This libray defines and uses the following
 units:

-1. encoded size: This measure the size of the text in its in-memory representation.
-It is not necessarily a number of bytes, but it's rather a variable size depending on the encoding and on the architecture where the code is running: for instance, UTF8 always uses octets as the encoding unit, however UTF32 may either use a 32 bit int, if the endianess is the same, o it may still be forced to use octets if it's the wrong endianess.
+1. native size: This measure the size of the text in its in-memory representation.
+It is not necessarily a number of bytes, but it's rather a variable size depending on the encoding and on the architecture where the code is running: for instance, UTF8 always uses octets as the encoding unit, however UTF32 may either use a 32 bit int, if the endianess is the same, or it may still be forced to use octets if it's the wrong endianess.
 The size in bytes is an implementation detail that is architecture-specific and can be measured using operators like sizeof().